Benefits Of Our Mig Welding Procedure

 (GMAW), utilizes a continuously fed wire system and shielding gas.
 The only manual controls demanded of the welder for semi-automatic operation are travel rate, travel direction and gun (flashlight) positioning.
 Given appropriate equipment configurations, the power supply will provide the essential amperage to melt the electrode in the rate required to maintain the pre-selected arc length (voltage).

 By way of example, an increased stick-out, produced by drawing on the torch back in the work part, results in a reduction in current from the power supply.
 This maintains the identical warmth of the electrode and yields the arc length because of its present condition.
-Filler metal selection ought to be closely matched to the foundation material being welded.
+Filler metal selection will be matched to the foundation material in our calgary welding shop.